 Associate Professor of History, University of North Texas

-Topic: Slavery as a Cause of the Texas Revolution
+Topic: Slavery and the Causes of the Texas Revolution

 Andrew J. Torget is a historian of nineteenth-century North America at the University of North Texas, where he holds the University Distinguished Teaching Professorship.
 An award-winning speaker, he has been featured at Harvard, Stanford, Rice, Duke, Johns Hopkins, and the Library of Congress.
 The author and editor of several books, his most recent, Seeds of Empire: Cotton, Slavery, and the Transformation of the Texas Borderlands, 1800-1850, won twelve book prizes and awards and was hailed by Texas Monthly as “the most nuanced and authoritative rewriting of Texas’s origin myth to date.”
 In 2018, he set a Guinness World Record for the World’s Longest History Lesson by lecturing on Texas history for 26.5 hours straight, which was seen online by more than 30 million people.
 In 2020 he was awarded the Mary Jon and J.P.
 Bryan Leadership in Education Award from the Texas State Historical Association.

 Professor of History, TSHA Professor of Texas History at the University of North Texas

 Topic: Causes of the Texas Revolution from the Texan Colonist Perspective